 The entry of vehicles and vacation trailers into Canada for touring purposes is generally a quick and routine matter.
 Customs permits, if required, are issued at the time of entry.
 Rental vehicles or trailers are also admissible, however the vehicle registration forms should be carried together with a copy of the rental agency.
 Visitors entering Canada with vehicles not registered to themselves should carry a letter from the owner indicating authorized use of the vehicle.

 Visitors may bring personal baggage into Canada duty and tax free, provided all such items are declared to Canadian Customs on arrival and are not subject to restriction.
 Personal baggage may include such items as: fishing tackle, rods, boats, motors, snowmobiles, camping, golf, tennis and scuba diving gear, radios, television sets, cameras and other similar items to be used in Canada during the visit.

-Alcoholic beverages may be brought into Canada duty-free if visitors meet the age requirement of province of entry (Ontario is 19 years of age).
+May be brought into Canada duty-free if visitors meet the age requirement of province of entry (Ontario is 19 years of age).
 The amount cannot exceed 1.1 litres (40 ounces) of liquor, wine or 24 x 355 ml (12 ounce) cans or bottles of beer, ale or their equivalent.
 Once inside Canada additional alcohol may be purchased at any liquor outlet or brewer's retail stores.
 Remember, it is an offence to consume alcohol outside a residence or licensed establishment.
 Driving motorized vehicles, including boats while impaired is illegal and you may be convicted.
 You can be charged for refusing to take a breathalyzer test or having a breathalyzer reading greater than 80 mg.